Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 ORDER BY count(*) DESC
 ```

-Now you know the underlying issue with part_no 20rd0.
-The majority of failures are from battery lot 4012, which was delivered to the Jackson Plant and is associated with a huge number of faulty batteries causing warranty replacements.
+Now you know the underlying issue with 20rd0.
+The majority of failures are from battery lot 4012 that was delivered to the Jackson Plant and associated with a huge number of faulty batteries and warranty replacements.
 These insights will show up even better in the dashboard of your favorite BI tool that is connected directly to Vantage.
 You can perform interactive and iterative analysis:

 ![png](dashboard.png)